chesterheng/junior-to-senior/README.md

 - Monolithic vs Micro Services
   - Monolithic: all services must be tested before deploy to production
   - Micro Services: small chunks can be tested individually
+- Amazon Lambda
+  - function is only run when trigger
+  - no cost if the function is not trigger

 **[⬆ back to top](#table-of-contents)**